 And while the numbers might not show how significant his impact was, he played an important role in college football lore, as a contributor on the 1957 Notre Dame team that snapped a 47-game Oklahoma winning streak with a 7-0 victory.

 It’s one of the greatest upsets in college football history.

-“The only thing I’ve ever seen was him running onto the field after [the win],” Rose said before the Cyclones practiced at Camping World Stadium on Christmas morning.
+“The only thing I’ve ever seen was him running onto the field after ,” Rose said before the Cyclones practiced at Camping World Stadium on Christmas morning.
 “That’s the only time I’ve seen him in a jersey.”

 History-making moments like that helped convinced Rose that he wanted to continue the family legacy on the gridiron.